-Three people critical after incident at Listen In Auckland dance concert at Mt Smart Stadium
+Three people critical after taking substance at Listen In Auckland dance concert

 Australasia's biggest marquee was flown in for the Listen In event.

-The giant marquee, about 100 metres long by 70m wide and 25m high, has been installed for the Listen In concert featuring Flume, Diplo, ScHoolboy Q, 6LACK, Slowthai and more.
+The giant marquee, about 100m long by 70m wide and 25m high, has been installed for the Listen In concert featuring Flume, Diplo, ScHoolboy Q, 6LACK, Slowthai and others.

-James Peterson of Regional Facilities Auckland, which operates the stadium, said the original plan was to install a smaller tent on a carpark for a crowd of up to 15,000, but a sell out crowd of 20,000 required a shift to the stadium floor and a bigger tent.
+James Peterson, of Regional Facilities Auckland, which operates the stadium, said the original plan was to install a smaller tent on a carpark for a crowd of up to 15,000, but a sellout crowd of 20,000 required a shift to the stadium floor and a bigger tent.